robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A head rests on a table in a museum" src="/uploads/essays/on-newsletters/44-talking-head.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>It’s called RSS; an ancient, dusty technology that lets you subscribe to a website and see updates as they happen. </p>
+      <p>It’s called <abbr title="Really Simple Syndication">RSS</abbr>; an ancient, dusty technology that lets you subscribe to a website and see updates as they happen.
+With an <abbr title="Really Simple Syndication">RSS</abbr> reader app you can see what’s new from your favorite writers.</p>
     </div>
   </div>